On Typesetting Engines: A Programmer's Perspective

 - it must provide native support for multi languages

-To produce top notch, high quality PDF, the typesetting engine must have a top tier line breaking algorithm (opens in a new tab), and to provide native support for multi languages, the typesetting engine must support languages with a huge character set (such as Chinese, Japanese and Korean, aka CJK).
+To produce top notch, high quality PDF, the typesetting engine must have a top tier line breaking algorithm, and to provide native support for multi languages, the typesetting engine must support languages with a huge character set (such as Chinese, Japanese and Korean, aka CJK).
 Let us evaluate these two criteria before we dive into specific typesetting engines.

 Wait a minute, I almost forgot, to produce a PDF the typesetting engine must support pagination.
 You may ask: is there any typesetting engine that does not support pagination?
 The answer is neither a yes nor a no, depending on whether you consider HTML & CSS to be a typesetting engine.
 We will talk more about this later when we talk about HTML & CSS.